cilium/cilium/Documentation/bpf.rst

 Subsequently all maps are created with the user provided information, either retrieved as a pinned object, or newly created and then pinned into the BPF file system.
-Next the loader will handle all program sections that contain ELF relocation entries for maps, meaning that BPF instructions that load map file descriptors into registers are rewritten such that the corresponding map file descriptors are encoded into the instructions immediate value, so that the kernel can later on convert them into map kernel pointers.
+Next the loader will handle all program sections that contain ELF relocation entries for maps, meaning that BPF instructions loading map file descriptors into registers are rewritten so that the corresponding map file descriptors are encoded into the instructions immediate value, in order for the kernel to be able to convert them later on into map kernel pointers.
 After that all the programs themselves are created through the BPF system call, and tail called maps, if present, updated with the program's file descriptors.

 BPF sysctls
 -----------